For reservations made greater than 45 days:

 NOTE: If you book through other websites, the refund policies of those sites will take precedent due to the site’s specific listing terms and conditions

-Casa Emerald Palms is ideally suited for the discerning business traveler, couples, solos and small families and groups up to four persons, who appreciate comfort, cleanliness and convenience
+Casa Emerald Palms is ideally suited for the discerning traveler including couples, solos and small families and groups up to four persons, who appreciate comfort, cleanliness and convenience

 Playa del Coco is an established beach town with all the services and amenities of a big city.
 There are many private medical & dental clinics in town, including the Coco Medical & Dental Centre located approx. 5 mins walking to Coco beach.
 This new clinic has a 24-hour emergency room, minor surgical room, a lab, radiology dept. and dental centre.
 It offers both routine and minor emergency surgical services.
 In the Las Palmas condo development, there is a 24/7 medical assistance clininc run by Dr. Alejandra Mendez Rodriguez.
 LS Dental Clinic is located in the Pueblito Sur Commercial plaza of Las Palmas.